python-screen-builder/python-screen-builder/README.md

 if __name__ == '__main__':
     TestApp().run()
 ```
-Notice that that it contains a screen element that needs to point to the Kivy Screen class instance.
+Notice that it contains a screen element that needs to point to the Kivy Screen class instance.

 Both classes contain a load_screen() function that simply builds the screen from the json screen file_name parameter.